ctrixcode/discord-webhook-manager/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the GNU General Public License v3.0.

 ## 🆘 Support